 The act will promote competition and allow these private recovery centers to serve the needs of citizens who opt for integrative approaches rather than the existing state hospital or conventional psychiatric system by establishing a voucher program whereby freedom of choice will be put into action by Medicaid and Medicare recipients.

-Due to the risks involved in conventional psychiatric treatment, no person will be required to show “” in order to be eligible to apply for and/or to continue to receive SSI/Medicaid, SSDI/Medicare by opting for safer and more effective treatment .
+Due to the involved in conventional psychiatric treatment, no person will be required to show “” in order to be eligible to apply for and/or to continue to receive SSI/Medicaid or SSDI/Medicare by opting for safer and more effective treatment .

-The act will require the Medicaid, Medicare and Veterans Affairs programs to pay for the costs of integrative approaches for children and adults who are disabled, rather than forcing institutionalization and/or psychiatric drugs.
+The act will require the Medicare program to pay for the costs of integrative approaches for adults who are disabled, rather than forcing institutionalization and/or psychiatric drugs.

 Any that receives federal funding will be required to provide information in these four areas to its students in counseling, social work, psychology or related areas of study.